chainstack/docs/docs/operations/ethereum/tools.md

 3. Run `embark run chainstack` and Embark will deploy using Chainstack.

+### Remix IDE

+To make Remix IDE interact with the network through a Chainstack node:

+1. Get [MetaMask](https://metamask.io/) and set it to interact through a Chainstack node.
+See [Using MetaMask with Chainstack](/operations/ethereum/using-metamask-with-chainstack).
+1. In Remix IDE, navigate to the **Deploy** tab.
+Select **Injected Web3** in **Environment**.

+This will engage MetaMask and make Remix IDE interact with the network through a Chainstack node.

+For a detailed tutorial with Remix IDE, see [Trust Fund account on Ethereum](/tutorials/trust-fund-account-on-ethereum).

 ::: tip See also

 * [Asset tokenization on Ethereum](/tutorials/asset-tokenization-on-ethereum)